lambert-alex/project-411/README.md

 requirments for this project

 python 3.7
+jupyter notebooks lts
-panadas
+panadas lts
-geopandas
+geopandas lts
-numpy
+numpy lts
-matplotlib
+matplotlib lts
-osmium
+osmium lts
-json
-folium
+folium lts

 Run in linux it is so much easier than screwing around with windows and osm files

 First download the airbnb data you want from https://insideairbnb.com/get-the-data/ and place it in the same directory as process_data.py

-Use https://geojson.io/ to create your geojson data for the area you downloaded from insideairbnb.com or format it yourself make sure the perimeter is closed! use the box tool if you are unsure.
+Use https://geojson.io/ to create your geojson data for the area you downloaded from insideairbnb.com or format it yourself make sure the perimeter is closed! use the box tool if you are unsure on how to do this.

-use https://www.geofabrik.de/ to get the closest osm.pbf file you can to your geographic area this will save time
+use https://www.geofabrik.de/ to get the closest osm.pbf file you can to your geographic area this will save time save this file as extracted.osm.pbf in the base project folder

-This has only been tested with linux...
-Ensure you have osmium installed sudo apt-get install osmctools
+This has only been tested with linux there are issues in windows Ensure you have osmium installed sudo apt-get install osmctools